Generic root counts and flatness in tropical geometry: Tropical intersections and generic root counts

 \subsection{Torus-equivariant systems and generic root counts}

-In this section, we introduce the notion of torus-equivariance, which gives a natural condition under which \cref{thm:MainThm1} holds.
-It will be used in Sections \ref{sec:degeneracyGraphAndModifications} and \ref{sec:linearDependencies} to obtain generic root counts for certain classes of systems.
+In this section, we introduce the notion of torus-equivariance and parametric independence, which give a natural condition under which \cref{thm:MainThm1} holds.
+It will be used in Sections \ref{sec:modifications} and \ref{sec:linearDependencies} to obtain generic root counts for certain classes of systems.